 Going back to Vladimir Stepanov’s original notations has brought forth something stimulating and rich in choreographic detail, not a dusty museum piece to be glanced at and put away again.
 Taming the acrobatic side of modern ballet practice reveals some exciting nuances and allows for greater speed.
 The luxury of having Michail Jurowski in the pit was matched by returning to Tchaikovsky’s tempi which gives an impetus to the music in the first act polonaise and third act character dances, but also brings a haunting, spine-tingling close to the ballet when the curtain falls to the merest whisper from the orchestra.
 This may be the first time that a Swan Lake has brought tears to this observer’s eyes.

 Equally moving was Odette’s arrival at the lake in the final scene: no dramatically flamboyant arm flapping here, but we see an incredulous heart-broken woman imploring her friends to help her.
 The looser hair and a long lock which falls in front of the shoulder gives all the swans a very human presence.
-Designer Jérôme Kaplan has copied their hairstyle, knee length tutus and little white caps directly from the original designs; the white-feather headdresses only appeared at the beginning of the 1900s.
+Designer Jérôme Kaplan has copied their hairstyle, knee-length tutus and little white caps directly from the original designs; the white-feather headdresses only appeared at the beginning of the 1900s.

 Another return to the original is the dark, but not black, costume for Odile – not a feather in sight.
-She is not a ‘black swan’ but Rothbart’s daughter, and their complicity is cruel.
+She is not a ‘black swan’, but Rothbart’s daughter, and their complicity is cruel.
 We also meet Siegfried’s friend Benno, who joins in the pas de deux rather like a squire aiding his knight.
 In fact, Kaplan’s Pre-Raphaelite medieval inspiration is seen in his designs for the ladies and men (in armour) of the court and the dresses for the six waltzing princesses in the third-act ball.
 Kaplan’s costumes are splendidly luxurious, especially those for the four character dances, though I didn’t understand everything in his approach to the scenery, like the plastic-looking wall and tacky climbing plants which dominate the first scene.
 The gas flames in the third act were a nice atmospheric touch.
-The lake scene was anonymous, but functional.
+The lake scene was anonymous but functional.
 The whole was beautifully lit by Martin Gebhardt.

 Ratmansky has, thank heaven, embraced pantomime and clear-to-read storytelling.
 If the dancers are not embarrassed about doing it then the audience will not uncomfortable either.
-When it is big, bold and elegant it is like dancing without moving your feet, and I would defy anyone to fail to follow the story of this Swan Lake.
+When it is big, bold and elegant, it is like dancing without moving your feet, and I would defy anyone to fail to follow the story of this Swan Lake.

 Odette’s fast turns with Siegfried are supported with just one hand, which makes the move noble instead of spinning her like a top for some circus trick.
-Odile on the other hand does ‘simple’ 32 fouettés giving her an air of determination: she’s telling us that she’s going to get the man.
-Also at the end of her pas de deux she does a series of playfully arrogant échappés, daring anyone to defy her.
+Odile, on the other hand, does ‘simple’ 32 fouettés giving her an air of determination: she’s telling us that she’s going to get the man.
+Also at the end of her pas de deux, she does a series of playfully arrogant échappés, daring anyone to defy her.

 Glorious too is the pas de trois, and Ratmansky here has given Benno the male part allowing him to let off steam with some flashy footwork, here finely accomplished by Christian Fagetti.
 He also lets Siegfried have his moment – even if he doesn’t dance as much as in some other versions, he is certainly very present dramatically – in the third act or ‘black swan’ pas de deux, where in 1895 the variation went to an unnamed character.
 Timofej Andrijashenko was assured and masterful, with impressively virile leaps during the manèges and a princely presence too.

-Maybe Ratmansky’s greatest achievement in this Swan Lake is restoring Petipa’s first act corps de ballet ensembles and some ‘old-fashioned’ technical touches which shouldn’t be forgotten and can only add more colours and shades to a dancer’s palette.
+Maybe Ratmansky’s most significant achievement in this Swan Lake is restoring Petipa’s first act corps de ballet ensembles and some ‘old-fashioned’ technical touches which shouldn’t be forgotten and can only add more colours and shades to a dancer’s palette.
 But when it comes down to it, he has restored, with some clear and rational storytelling, the ballet’s heart.